aproxis/VideoCutter/memory-bank/progress.md

 ### Project Status: Beta

-VideoCutter is currently in a functional beta state.
+VideoCutter is currently in a functional beta state with a refactored modular architecture.
 The core functionality is complete and working, with a usable GUI interface and configuration system.
 The system can process images and videos, create slideshows with depth effects, add audio, and apply branding overlays.

-The current focus is on documentation, organization, and preparing for version control.
-This includes creating comprehensive documentation in both README and memory bank formats, and setting up a Git repository for future development.
+The current focus is on improving code documentation, expanding test coverage, and enhancing error handling.
+The refactored modular architecture has improved code organization and maintainability, while comprehensive documentation has made the code more accessible to new developers.

 ### Key Metrics